About Swine flu

 Diagnostic

 new molecular probe improves on the existing PCR assay used to diagnose seasonal influenza and enables detection of both the seasonal and H1N1 influenza A viruses in the same patient sample using a simple test protocol.
+In positive samples this is followed by the addition of two probes that are able to discriminate between the seasonal and swine H1N1 viruses to yield a definitive diagnosis.

 Early, accurate identification of infected individuals will expedite appropriate antiviral therapy and enhance control and containment efforts.